 St. Louis County lawmaker joins GOP primary for Missouri Auditor

-State Rep. David Gregory announced he is running for Missouri Auditor (screenshot of announcement video).
+State Rep. David Gregory announced he was running for Missouri Auditor in early August 2021 (screenshot of announcement video).

 State Rep. David Gregory has officially launched his campaign for Missouri auditor, joining state Treasurer Scott Fitzpatrick in the Republican primary.